gcallah/BookReviews/schroeder.md

 overall coordination of its organs.
 International relations concern the interactions between a couple hundred of these different social organisms.
-Unless they all accept some sovereign, state structure to which they all must here, and the agents of which have the power to force them to do so, then international law will be a quite different entity than national law.
+Unless they all accept some sovereign, state structure to which they all must adhere, and the agents of which have the power to force them to do so, then international law will be a quite different entity than national law.

-## The Risks of Victory: An Historian's Perspective
+## The Risks of Victory: An Historian's Provocation

 ## The Case Against Preemptive War

-## A Papier-Mache ' Fortress
+## A Papier-Mache' Fortress

 ## International Order and Its Current Enemies

+"overcoming the ignorance, provincialism, self-absorption, and self-satisfaction that now handicaps the United States for [international] leadership."
+119

 ## For Shame